 A survey published by the Harvard Business Review showed that most businesspeople feel that unfocused, sloppy, and disorganized writing is unproductive and wastes a lot of their time.

-Good writing skills are essential for every leader.
+Good business writing skills are essential for every leader.
 Here are five ways they can enhance your leadership.

 1. They Boost Employee Morale